 “Your audience only has so much money to spend.
-You can get more visibility in the inbox and beat the competition by getting your email and advertising offers in, a few days early, before Black Friday.
-Last year, we sent our offer on the Thursday before Back Friday.
+You can get more visibility in the inbox and beat the competition by getting your email and Black Friday advertising offers in, a few days early, before Black Friday.
+Last year, we sent our offer on the Thursday before Black Friday.

 “This year, we’re planning to go a week early, to capture the pent-up demand.
 This will also make dispatch and fulfillment easier and spread over a week rather than over a few days.”

 The trick is as simple as sending out the email a day early and stealing a march on competitors waiting for Black Friday sales.

 Rather than keeping your Black Friday deals and Cyber Monday sales secret, Nicholas Brown of Accelerate Agency suggests starting promotions early, because we’ve all had enough uncertainty in our lives this past year.
 Rather than keeping your Black Friday and Cyber Monday plans super-secret, share them in advance with potential customers.